neondatabase/website/content/docs/reference/github-actions.md

 - `project_id`: The ID of your Neon project.
 You can find this value in the Neon Console, on the **Settings** page.
 - `parent_branch_id`: The ID of the parent branch, typically the `main` branch of your project.
 You can find this value in the Neon Console.
 Select **Branches** from the sidebar, and then select the branch.
 A branch ID has a `br-` prefix.
-- `branch_name`: The branch name is automatically set by the create branch action.
+- `branch_name`: This is an optional parameter.
+If unspecified, the branch name will default to the same value as the `branch_id` of the newly created branch, which is a generated value that starts with a `br-` prefix.

 ### Outputs